thoughtpolice/heroku-stripe-donate/README.md

   - `MAILGUN_DOMAIN` - The domain registered with mailgun, e.g. `donate.foobar.org`
   - `MAILGUN_FROM_ADDR` - The `From:` address, e.g. `robot@donate.foobar.org`
   - `MAILGUN_TO_ADDR` - The `To:` address to send emails to.

+You can also control when to send emails:

+  - `MAIL_ON_SUCCESS` - Send mails on successful donations.
+  - `MAIL_ON_FAILURE` - Send mails when an error occurs.

 # Join in